Awedtan/LaserTag/README.md

 2. Shoot towards a couple walls

 #### Expected behaviour
-- Projecti
-les should only disappear when actually colliding with a wall or an entity
+- Projectiles should only disappear when actually colliding with a wall or an entity

 ### Game menus look weird on resolutions other than 1920x1080
 https://github.com/Awedtan/LaserTag/issues/66